luislvalente/madagascar/README.md

 # madagascar
-Phylogenetic trees and DAISIE objects
+Phylogenetic trees, DAISIE objects and scripts
 From Michielsen et al. study

+Includes code to reproduce the main figures and the main ERT analyses.